mathuVK/RepairJavaProgramming/README.md

-# Automated Program Repair with GPT-3.5 Turbo and Magicoder
+# Automated Java Program Repair with GPT-3.5 Turbo and Magicoder

 This project is designed to automatically repair incorrect code solutions using two AI models: GPT-3.5 Turbo and Magicoder.
 The project was developed as part of a programming repair assignment, focusing on providing accurate and efficient bug fixes and suggestions.